ahmedreyan/ahmedreyan/README.md

 # 💫 About Me:
-Co-founder and software developer at PixlBuilders.I am a UI/UX Designer.Gaming and coding are my passions.
-I was a boy with full of loss time and lost cost.
+Co-founder and software developer at PixlBuilders.I am a UI/UX Designer.Gaming and coding are my passions.But I don't do gaming any more tbh, but i am starting it soon.
+I am a boy of time rich cash poor.
 Feel free to DM me.
+I will try to reply you for any queries.
 Contact me on discord: "lordreyan"

 ## 🌐 Socials: